Heaven Hill Distillery Employee Dies at Kentucky Bourbon Brand’s Facilities

 Follow The Daily Pour:

-Cynthia Mersten is an Editor for Bottle Raiders and has worked in the Beverage Industry for eight years.
+Cynthia Mersten is a former editor for Bottle Raiders and has worked in the Beverage Industry for eight years.
 She started her career in wine and spirits distribution and sold brands like Four Roses, High West and Compass Box to a variety of bars and restaurants in the city she calls home: Los Angeles.
 Cynthia is a lover of all things related to wine, spirits and story and holds a BA from UCLA’s School of Theatre, Film and Television.
 Besides writing, her favorite pastimes are photography and watching movies with her husband.